 Cloud Files allows you to store data on the Rackspace infrastructure.
-The Cloud Control Panel allows customers to accomplish most tasks for managing data, but the Cloud Files API Developer Guide and some third-party tools are also available.
+The Cloud Control Panel enables customers to accomplish most tasks for managing data, but the Cloud Files API Developer Guide and some third-party tools are also available.

 The basics of Cloud Files include:

 - Cloud Files is a cloud storage system and not a traditional file system